sogno-platform/dpsim/README.md

 ## Libraries
 ### Windows
-In DPSolver create a folder called lib and copy the Eigen library in there.
+Create a folder called Libraries and copy the Eigen library in there.

 ### Linux
 Copy the Eigen folder to /usr/local/include/eigen using `sudo cp -rf eigen /usr/local/include/eigen`